 Prague is a very old city, and as such has a plethora of myths and legends surrounding ghosts, monsters, and other supernatural creatures.
 Many locals will say that it is the most haunted city in in the world!
 Given this rich history of things that go bump in the night, I had high hopes for the Museum of Ghosts and Legends, located across the Charles Bridge.

-There are many other hokey tourist attractions that you can visit in Prague, which I unfortunately didn’t have time for.
-There is a mirror maze, a virtual reality ride, and even a second torture museum.
+There are many other quirky tourist attractions that you can visit in Prague, unfortunately I didn’t have time to check out all of them.
+But if you are interested, there is a mirror maze, a virtual reality ride, and even a second torture museum.
 I’d love to hear your experiences with any of these attractions!

 Want to learn more about Hokey Prague?
 Check out the 8 ways Prague is like a Renaissance Faire!